marcuspang/paradigm-guassian/README.md

 On large test case sizes, the second implementation takes 50% more gas than the first implementation.

+## TODOs

+1. Add tests for edge cases
+2. Pack constants more efficiently
+3. Use more assembly for arithmetic, especially for constants unpacking
+4. Use a better approximation for the more simple / optimised implementation

 ## Usage

 ### Build